 I call myself a food writer.
 And also a mother, author, feminist, food columnist for the Kingston Whig-Standard (Canada’s oldest newspaper); a sporadic but enthusiastic food blogger; a world traveller limited only by funds, time, and a large hairy dog; a mad keen cook and eater; a chocolate aficionado, owl watcher, and serious outdoor activity enthusiast.
-I live in historic Kingston, on the beautiful north shore of Lake Ontario.
+I live along the beautiful north shore of Lake Ontario.

 I was born on an overseas business trip.
 By the time I was school-aged I had lived in three countries on two continents.
 My roots are in the rugged north of England, in Yorkshire, where I spent my formative years before moving to Canada.
 Later still I moved to Australia – then back to Canada – and back to Australia, etc., (three times in all) before finally calling Ontario home.

 For as long as I can remember, I’ve loved being in the kitchen.
 One of my earliest memories is of being with my grandfather in his ancient Yorkshire kitchen, rolling out the pastry for jam tarts.
 I was three years old.
 There, in my grandfather’s kitchen, I came to know love.
 I’ve had an enduring love affair with food and history ever since.